chef/chef-web-docs/chef_master/source/server_users.rst

 org-user-add
 -----------------------------------------------------
-.. warning:: Early RC candidates for the Chef server 12 release named this command ``org-associate``.
-This is the same command, with the exception of the ``--admin`` flag, which is added to the command (along with the rename) for the upcoming final release of Chef server 12.
+.. warning:: Early RC candidates for the Chef Server 12 release named this command ``org-associate``.
+This is the same command, with the exception of the ``--admin`` flag, which is added to the command (along with the rename) for the upcoming final release of Chef Server 12.

 .. tag ctl_chef_server_org_user_add